-In the wake of the 1900 Paris Exhibition, and the stoneware renaissance it showcased, Jean Carriès moved to Saint-Amand-en-Puisaye, where, with a group of followers, he extended his experiments with free flowing glazes on stoneware and contributed to the revival of the old pottery town of Saint Amand in Puisaye:
+By the time of the 1900 Paris Exhibition, and the stoneware renaissance it showcased, Jean Carriès had moved to Saint-Amand-en-Puisaye, where, with the assistance of local potters and the interest of a group of followers, he extended his experiments with free flowing glazes on stoneware and contributed to the revival of the old pottery town of Saint Amand in Puisaye:

 Following Dalpayrat's death in 1905, decoration continued to prevail, through the Art Nouveau style; then, through the new fashionable forms of Art Déco.

-In a German lithograph from 1905, showing art ceramics from the late 19th century, Dalpayrat's work is represented with a vase of typical Art Nouveau design.
+In a German lithograph from 1905, showing art ceramics from the late 19th century, Dalpayrat's work is represented with a vase decorated with a typical Art Nouveau design.

-It is interesting to note that out of sixteen illustrated works, only three (by Massier, Bigot and Dalpayrat) are not decorated with figurative motifs.
+It is interesting to note that out of sixteen illustrated works, only three (by Massier, Bigot and Dalpayrat) were not decorated with figurative motifs.

 LOUIS DAGE: A PROPHETIC MASTERPIECE?